FItTracker-Group/FitTrack/README.md

 - [x] User can time their workout or set a timer for rest periods
 - [x] User can navigate workouts with a search bar
 - [ ] Users can find personal training coaches
-- [ ] Fullscreen capability for our videos
+- [ ] Fullscreen and landscape capability for our videos

 **Current Progress GIFS**